nguyea4/learngit/README.md

     *  It probably will tell you that there is no upstream for your new branch.
 This means your local branch needs to connect with the online repo branch.
 It will suggest making a branch with the same online that your local branch connects to with ` git push --set-upstream origin hello_world`
     *  EDIT: I ran into problems  when pushing.
 Just look on stackoverflow for your answer.
 Mine was that I didnt set up SSH.
   6. Changes are now up and can be merged into main
+  7. Pull Request: If your branch is behind main(like Main is 3 commits ahead, your branch is 1 commit ahead), you first need to pull the NEW main into your branch and resolve merge.
+(Insert image)
+  8. Merge Request: After your branch is now up to date with more commits ahead of main, you can merge it in.
+Resolve merge conflicts (insert image)
+  9. You have alot of flexibility in who can make changes/approve/timeline etc. Play around with the setting but here are the basics!
+  10. You're done!

 ## Markdown README file  <a id="readme"></a>
+This is documentation stuff.
+Don't worry too much about it now.

 use 1 \# [Header], or  \#\# [header2] or \#\#\# [header 3] etc. for smaller headers

 To make a "new line" either '\<br\/\>' or '[space][space][enter]' at the end of a line